python/cpython/Doc/distutils/apiref.rst

 .. class:: Extension

    The Extension class describes a single C or C++extension module in a setup script.
-It accepts the following keyword arguments in its constructor
+It accepts the following keyword arguments in its constructor:

    +------------------------+--------------------------------+---------------------------+
    | argument name          | value                          | type                      |